 BACKGROUND

 Domestic dogs are the source of almost all of the 59,000 human rabies deaths that occur every year globally [1,2].
 In East Africa between 1500-2000 human deaths from dog-mediated rabies are estimated to occur annually [1,3,4].
-Yet human rabies deaths are rarely ever confirmed from any country in East Africa [5].
+Yet human rabies deaths are rarely ever confirmed in any country in East Africa [5].
 The lack of verified statistics documenting the extent of the burden from this notifiable disease contributes to its continued neglect [6].
 Unlike in high-income countries, where dog vaccination has been used to eliminate rabies and the resulting risk to humans [4,7], dog vaccination campaigns are still not conducted routinely or at scale across East Africa.

 Post-exposure prophylaxis (PEP) is needed as an emergency measure for rabid bite victims to prevent the onset of this rapidly progressive fatal neurologic disease [8].
 The rabies virus is highly neurotropic, moving along peripheral nerves from the virus inoculation site to the central nervous system, where it replicates and causes rabies [4].
 In the absence of timely PEP, around one in five rabid bite victims will progress to rabies, depending on the site and severity of the bite(s) [3].
-The World Health Organization (WHO) recommendations for PEP comprise thorough wound washing followed by a course of post-exposure vaccinations and, in the case of severe exposure, administration of rabies immunoglobulins (RIG) [6].
-However, access to PEP and its timely use is far from universal.
-High costs and limited availability of rabies post-exposure vaccines, as well as a lack of awareness about the need for appropriate PEP leads to thousands of otherwise preventable deaths [6,9,10].
+The WHO recommendations for PEP comprise thorough wound washing followed by a course of post-exposure vaccinations and, in the case of severe exposure, administration of rabies immunoglobulins (RIG) [6].
+However, access to PEP and its timely use are far from universal.
+High costs and limited availability of rabies post-exposure vaccines, as well as a lack of awareness about the need for appropriate PEP lead to thousands of otherwise preventable deaths [6,9,10].

 New approaches for rabies diagnosis such as sensitive molecular methods and sequencing can improve the confirmation of human rabies and be used to characterise pathogen spread [11].
-Sequencing approaches have potential to enhance routine rabies surveillance and provide actionable information to inform elimination programmes, for example, to distinguish whether cases are due to continuous undetected local circulation or from new incursions and to identify the sources of such incursions [12,13].
+Sequencing approaches have the potential to enhance routine rabies surveillance and provide actionable information to inform elimination programmes, for example, to distinguish whether cases are due to continuous undetected local circulation or from new incursions and to identify the sources of such incursions [12,13].
 More generally, sequencing could provide key insights into how rabies circulates within different populations and the processes responsible for its maintenance in specific geographic localities [14].
-In-country genome sequencing of rabies viruses from human rabies cases on the African continent has so far only been carried out in South Africa [5,15–17], although partial genome sequences are available from one human rabies case from Senegal [18] and one human rabies case from Nigeria [19].
-In this case series we report rabies virus whole genomes sequenced from five human rabies cases in East Africa, investigating the factors leading to each death and how such deaths might be prevented in future.
+In-country genome sequencing of rabies viruses from human rabies cases on the African continent has so far only been carried out in South Africa [5,15–17], however, partial genome sequences are available from one human rabies case from Senegal [18] and one human rabies case from Nigeria [19].
+In this case series, we report rabies virus whole genomes sequenced from five human rabies cases in East Africa, investigating the factors leading to each death and how such deaths might be prevented in the future.

 CASE PRESENTATION

 All five deaths described in this report resulted from exposures by domestic dogs and a lack of, or inappropriate, PEP administration (Table 1).
-Four of the five patients were children that were ten years old or younger.
+Four of the five patients were children who were ten years old or younger.
 Three of the children were bitten on the head or neck, sites that are at highest risk for progression to rabies in the absence of PEP [20].